What is PSYCHEDELIC INTEGRATION SUPPORT?

 1. First things first: what is the so-called "integration"?

-Within the psychedelic framework, integration can be understood as the organic, human process of making sustainable sense of an experience.
+Within the psychedelic framework, integration can be understood as the organic, human process of making sustainable, long-term and practical sense of an experience.
+It involves all dimensions of your life.
 It is not psychotherapy.
-PIT supports the integration process, but it is yours to actively undergo and take responsibility for.
+As a psychotherapist, I support you in your integration process, but it is yours to actively undergo and take responsibility for.

-2. How does PIT differ from regular psychotherapy?
+2. How does integration support differ from regular psychotherapy?

-A PI therapist holds specific training, understanding and extensive personal experience in navigating these realms of the human consciousness, as well as a mature relationship with the psychedelic substance or plant medicine in question.
-This enables me to accompany you in unpacking strong visions and symbolisms, overwhelming emotional states, difficult memories, confusing messages, amongst others, into meaningful life changes.
+An integration specialist holds specific training, understanding and extensive personal experience in navigating these realms of the human consciousness, as well as a mature relationship with the psychedelic substance or plant medicine in question.
+This enables me to accompany you in unpacking the insights of your experience - strong visions and symbolisms, overwhelming emotional states, difficult memories, confusing messages, among others - into meaningful life changes.

-Regular psychotherapy tends to lack awareness and the appropriate frameworks to hold and navigate the kind of psychotomymetic, mystical, spiritual, symbolical (or not) narratives in the non-judgmental, curious and respectfully sacred space they require.
+Regular psychotherapy tends to lack awareness and the appropriate frameworks to hold and navigate the kind of psychotomymetic, mystical, spiritual, symbolical (or not) narratives in the sacred space they require.
 This could result in rushed conclusions, misdiagnosis (e.g.: labeling a spiritual crisis as psychosis), unnecessary medication, and general risk of hindering your healing process.

-3. How is PIT essential after a plant medicine experience?
+3. How is integration support essential after a plant medicine experience?

 It isn't.
 Many people are regularly able to process and integrate their plant medicine journey on their own.
-PIT steps in when the consequences of one or several experiences become confusing or overwhelming, open up personal challenges or conditions, interfere with your daily life and - if left unattended - trigger an escalating spiral of distress.
+I step in when the consequences of one or several experiences (including interpersonal difficulties with facilitators) become confusing or overwhelming, open up personal challenges or conditions, interfere with your daily life and - if left unattended - trigger an escalating spiral of distress.
 This can happen to anyone, regardless of their experience.
-As a PI therapist I support you in finding your own way back to your center, in the new normal after your experience.
+As an integration specialist I support you in finding your own way back to your center, in the new normal after your experience.

-4. What are probable consequences of not doing proper integration?
+4. What are probable consequences of bypassing integration?

 On the one hand, plant medicine is not recreational.
 It is considered medicine for a reason.
 Simply sitting with it for the colorful visions and strong sensations (if you get them), discarding any meaningful material which arose during the session, is a shallow - may I go ahead and say disrespectful, and even abusive - way of approaching these ancient, sacred healing practices.
 It's also risky, as you would be going in without understanding the power of plant technology to crack you wide open and possibly freaking out if you happen to be in for a treat.

-On the other hand, if significant, life-altering material is activated as a result of a plant medicine experience, clearly interfering with your daily life yet left unattended, your defense mechanisms and trauma-driven behaviors can build up to a point where life can get quite rough.
+On the other hand, if significant, life-altering material is activated as a result of a plant medicine experience, clearly interfering with your daily life yet left unattended, old defense mechanisms and trauma-driven behaviours can build up to a point where life can get quite rough.

 This is how I do it: